benmalartre/Noodle/README.md

 ------------
 to build yourself you must have a PureBasic license as the code base exceed the maximum lines (800) allowed by the free demo version.

+you can find already build demos on my [webpage] http://benmalartre.free.fr

 Supported Platforms
 -------------------